xy-241/CS-Notes/content/Virtualisation.md

   - OS
   - docker
 Creation Date: 2024-03-06, 14:20
-Last Date: 2024-03-06T14:33:18+08:00
+Last Date: 2024-10-17T17:02:50+08:00
 References:
 draft:
 description:
 ---
 ## Abstract
 ---
-- Virtualization is a technology that allows you to create multiple simulated, or "virtual," computer environments on a single physical machine
+- Virtualisation is a technology that allows you to create multiple simulated, or "virtual" computer environments on a single physical machine

 ## Virtualisation Tools
+---
 ### Vagrant
 - A piece of software to manage VMs with ease
 </br>